nicsuzor/wikijuris/ausip/moralrights.markdown

 A failure to properly attribute the creator, or a derogatory treatment of copyright work, does not infringe the creator’s rights if the action was reasonable in the circumstances.

-The //Act// sets out a number of factors to be taken into account in working out whether the action was reasonable.
+The _Act_ sets out a number of factors to be taken into account in working out whether the action was reasonable.
 These include:

   * the nature of the work;
   * the purpose, manner and context for which it is used;